 Energy transition: new business models to de-risk investments and kick start the EU building renovation wave

-The Triple-A project in cooperation with a group of 6 more projects is coorganising the EUSEW2020 Policy Conference Side Session “Energy transition: new business models to de-risk investments and kick start the EU building renovation wave”.
+The Triple-A project in cooperation with a group of 6 more projects coorganised the EUSEW2020 Policy Conference Side Session “Energy transition: new business models to de-risk investments and kick start the EU building renovation wave”.

-The conference is organised within the framework of the EU Sustainable Energy Week, and will take place at 12:00-13:30 CEST on the 18th of June 2020, virtually.
-The co-organising group consists of Triple-A and the following Horizon 2020 EU-funded research projects.
+The conference was organised within the framework of the EU Sustainable Energy Week, and took place at 12:00-13:30 CEST on the 18th of June 2020, virtually.
+The co-organising group consisted of Triple-A and the following Horizon 2020 EU-funded research projects.
 SENSEI, NOVICE, LAUNCH, QualitEE, QUEST and U-CERT.

 These projects support the energy transition through cooperation in research and innovation, aiming to design and disseminate new business models, technical and financial tools, frameworks for standardisation and benchmarking of sustainable energy investments, as well as educational material and guidelines for European energy markets.

 On behalf of Triple-A, Dr. Haris Doukas, Associate Professor at NTUA, participated in the panel discussion explaining how energy efficiency project ideas could become more transparent and attractive through the Triple-A approach and how the relevant investments could be leveraged at an early stage.
 Dr. Doukas presented the Triple-A scheme and the Standardized Toolbox through his presentation with the title “More transparent and attractive energy efficiency projects ideas: The Triple-A case”.

 Present advancements in energy efficiency financing to foster sustainable growth and novel demand side business models, supporting the identification of transparent and predictable investments.

 Illustrate practical examples of how existing and emerging financing and technical tools are facilitating building renovation projects and targeting recommendations on policy framework and market architecture.